 Industry Leaders Speak Out

-"We're not becoming 10× developers with AI—we're becoming 10× dependent on AI.
+"We're not becoming 10× developers with AI.
+We're becoming 10× dependent on AI.
 And dependency without understanding is not productivity; it's learned helplessness."

 Developer Testimonials: The Reality on the Ground